dantedm/Cron-Jobs/README.md

 # Cron-Jobs
+These scripts will help automate backup and clear tasks.

-Backup and clear scripts than can be run on a host (i.e. GoDaddy)
+Coded as bash scripts than can be run as cron jobs on a host (i.e. GoDaddy).

-Set up to run in $HOME/cron/type_of_backup
+Set up to run in $HOME/cron/